fanglingsu/vimb/index.md

 - Or you can download actual source as [tar.gz][tgz] or as [zip][] or get one of the [releases][].

+## dependencies

+- webkit2gtk-4.0 >= 2.16.x

+## Install

+Edit `config.mk` to match your local setup.

+Edit `src/config.h` to match your personal preferences.

+The default `Makefile` will not overwrite your customised `config.h` with the contents of `config.def.h`, even if it was updated in the latest git pull.
+Therefore, you should always compare your customised `config.h` with `config.def.h` and make sure you include any changes to the latter in your `config.h`.

+Run the following commands to compile and install Vimb (if necessary, the last one as root). `V=1` enables verbose output for those that are interested to see full compiler option lines.

+    make V=1
+    make install

+If you wish to install with other PREFIX or DESTDIR note that these options must be given for both steps the compile step as well as the install step.

+    make DESTDIR="/home/user" PREFIX="/usr"
+    make DESTDIR="/home/user" PREFIX="/usr" install

+To run vimb without installation for testing it out use the 'runsandbox' make target.

+    make runsandbox

 ## contribute

 If you find a misbehaviour or have feature requests use the